 Despite the difficulties, there are numerous people like Wen and Qiao who feel an obligation to use their freedom living abroad to share information that cannot be easily spread in China.
 Rather than trying to reach audiences in China, they see their role as funneling information from their sources in China to the outside world-often involving translation from Chinese to other languages, primarily English.
-Rose Tang, a journalist formerly based in China who fled the country after being targeted for her reporting, shared this perspective with PEN America:
+Rose Tang, a writer and artist-and Tiananmen Square survivor-who was previously based as a journalist in Hong Kong and Australia before moving to the United States, shared this perspective with PEN America: